 4. After launching iBoysoft Mac Data Recovery, please select the drive you want to recover lost data from and click the Next button.

-5. Preview and choose the files you want to get back and click Recover button.
+5. Preview and choose the files you want to get back.
+And then click Recover button to save your files to an external hard drive.

 2. Recover files by creating a bootable drive if you have another Mac

-If you have another Mac computer or you can borrow one from your friends, then you can follow this method to create a bootable drive, and from which, you can recover lost data from the unbootable one.
+If you have another Mac computer or you can borrow one from your friends, then you can follow this method to create an external bootable drive.
+And then, you can recover lost data from the unbootable one.

-Solution 3: Recover lost data through Target Disk Mode
+Solution 3: Get files off the Mac through Target Disk Mode

 By using Target Disk Mode, you can migrate your data on the unbootable Mac to a new Mac.
 But you will need two compatible Mac computers, each with a FireWire or Thunderbolt interface.
 Besides, you'll also need a cable and any necessary adapters, such as Thunderbolt to FireWire, or Thunderbolt 2 to Thunderbolt 3.